Pastel de nata cooking class or workshop

 Can you make pastéis de nata in a home kitchen?

 Yes, but it won’t taste as good as in Portugal.
-Something about the magical light, relaxed holiday vibes, and the pretty tiled buildings to photograph in the backdrop.
+Something about the magical light, relaxed holiday vibe, and the pretty tiled buildings to photograph as the backdrop.

-Oh, and most local bakeries have super hot ovens that bake the tarts in a flash.
-Home ovens can’t compete, but with a class you’ll pick up tips and tricks for home chefs and regular kitchens.
+More importantly, most bakeries have super hot ovens that bake the tarts in a flash.
+Home ovens can’t quite compete, but with a class you’ll pick up tips and tricks for home chefs and regular kitchen ovens.

 Related Blog: The best pastéis de nata in Lisbon